Underdog-Inc/dbt-takehome-template/TASK.md

 - Tests in `models/tests/` or in model YAML
 - Macro(s) in `macros/`
 - Documentation (model/column descriptions)
-- Incremental config on at least one marts model
 - All CI checks (if configured) passing

 ## Timebox